 The complexity of software systems has been continuously increasing during the last decade.
-One of the reasons underlying such phenomenon is a new trend that aims to integrate and connect heterogeneous applications and available resources under the requirement of improved software reusability.
-Service-oriented systems (SOS), which have emerged as context independent component-based systems (CBS), are becoming one of the dominant paradigms for designing, implementing, and developing large scale systems out of self-contained and loosely coupled services.
+One of the reasons underlying such a phenomenon is a new trend that aims to integrate and connect heterogeneous applications and available resources while aiming at improved software reusability.
+Service-oriented systems (SOS), which have emerged as context independent component-based systems (CBS), are becoming one of the dominant paradigms for developing large scale systems out of self-contained and loosely coupled services.
 Among the main benefits of the approach, the most appealing are: the reusable functionality via well-defined interfaces, the service infrastructure that enables services to be published, discovered, invoked, and, if needed destroyed on demand, as well as the fast application development by employing existing services.

 In systems built up in such a setup, it becomes essential to ensure a satisfying level of the system's Quality-of-Service (QoS).
-Sometimes, based on their QoS, one simply needs to decide which service to select out of a number of available services that offer similar functionality.
-To deliver guarantees on provided QoS, some SOS approaches [3, 14, 18, 20] support formal analysis; however, in most cases building the formal system model, out of formalized services, is far from straightforward.
+Sometimes, based on the QoS, one simply needs to decide which service to select out of a number of available services that offer similar functionality.
+To deliver guarantees on provided QoS, some SOS approaches [3, 15, 19, 21] support formal analysis; however, in most cases building the formal system model, out of formalized services, is far from straightforward.

 Once a model is created, it becomes crucial to be able to check the fulfilment of requirements of the employed services, both in isolation, as well as in the context of the newly created system that involves service compositions.
-An important aspect, many times ignored, is the service's resource usage.
-Any analysis approach that would abstract from service resource constraints might produce analysis results that are insufficiently correct, or reliable.
+An important aspect, often ignored, is the service's resource usage.
+Any analysis approach that abstracts from service resource constraints might produce analysis results that are insufficiently correct, or reliable.

 For instance, let us consider a three shuttle system, previously modeled and analyzed in the Priced Timed Automata (PTA) formal framework [5].
 In brief, the system provides transportation services to three different locations.
-Let us assume a scenario in which two out of three shuttles are supposed to stay in a convoy and reach the common final location.
-Assuming energy to be the most critical resource in the system (i.e., each shuttle operates on batteries with a limited capacity), it would be beneficial to be able to check if the current energy level in each shuttle is sufficient to reach the final destination, before the actual convoy is created.
+We assume a scenario in which two out of three shuttles are supposed to stay in a convoy and reach the common final location.
+Considering energy to be the most critical resource in the system (i.e., each shuttle operates on batteries with a limited capacity), it would be beneficial to be able to formally check if the current energy level in each shuttle is sufficient to reach the final destination, before the actual convoy is created.
 In addition, each shuttle has timing constraints, which should be in accordance with the deadline of the convoy.

-In this paper, we focus on computing functional and extra-functional service guarantees, automatically.
-The service model is time- and resource-aware, being described in REMES [22], a behavioral language intended for modeling and analysis of interacting embedded components and services.
+To tackle the above concerns, in this paper, we focus on computing functional and extra-functional service guarantees, automatically.
+The service model is time- and resource-aware, being described in REMES [23], a behavioral language intended for modeling and analysis of interacting embedded components and services.
 The system is obtained by composing REMES models, via operators that we have defined previously [6].

-We have shown how service correctness can be checked using Hoare triples, and strongest postcondition semantics, described in Section 3.1.
-However, the postcondition calculation, on which the verification relies, is not currently automated, hindering the applicability of the method.
-Here, we address this deficit by presenting algorithms for computing strongest postconditions (service guarantees) automatically, by applying minimum/maximum reachability analysis on PTA [16] translations of the REMES service models (Section 3).
+In our recent work, we have shown how service correctness can be checked using Hoare triples, and strongest postcondition semantics technique, described in Section 3.1.
+However, the postcondition calculation, on which the verification relies, is not currently automated, thus hindering the applicability of the method.
+Here, we address this deficit by presenting algorithms for computing strongest postconditions (service guarantees) automatically, by applying minimum/maximum reachability analysis on PTA [17] translations of the REMES service models (Section 3).